LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK08D2-FakeRepositories_UnitTesting_Azure.md

 # Q and A

-**For 11/15/2023**

 - Upcoming due dates:
-  - Lab 6 is due tonight, publishing to Azure is not required.
+  - Lab 6 is due Thursday.
   - This is the last week to change grade options.

 - Check your Azure for Students credit balance!